-Dr. Catalano also serves as faculty advisor for the TLTE graduate student association and is co-leader of TLTE’s Master of Arts with emphasis in language teaching and acquisition/ELL (MAlta) program and coordinator of the dual language endorsement program.
+Dr. Catalano currently serves as point-person for the M3 initiative (https://cehs.unl.edu/tlte/m3-initiative/) and as faculty advisor for the TLTE graduate student association.
+She also co-coordinates the MA plus certification in world language program and the dual language endorsement program.

 She teaches courses related to language education including:

 - Secondary World Language Methods (TEAC 451, 452R, 894R)

 - Linguistics for Language Teachers (TEAC 813K – online)